thornjad/jmthornton/README.md

 ##Hello there!

-This is the source code for my personal website at [jmthornton.net](http://jmthornton.net).
-This is my own personal website, showcasing work I have done, providing easy means of contact, and may eventually host a personal blog.
+This is the source code of [jmthornton.net](http://jmthornton.net), home to Jade Thornton Web Development.
+This is my own personal website, showcasing work I have done and providing easy means of contact.

 ---